McGill and Partners works with Salesforce to become the first London market broker to leverage agentic AI capabilities

 McGill and Partners appoints Nick Williams-Walker as Group Chief Operating Officer

-McGill and Partners is delighted to announce the appointment of Nick Williams-Walker as Group Chief Operating Officer, with effect from 23 September 2024.
+We are delighted to announce the appointment of Nick Williams-Walker as Group Chief Operating Officer, with effect from 23 September 2024.

-Nick joins McGill and Partners from Gallagher where he has been COO of Alesco and Gallagher Specialty for five years.
+Nick joins from Gallagher where he has been COO of Alesco and Gallagher Specialty for five years.
 Prior to this Nick was at JLT for almost eight years as COO of JLT Specialty and was formerly at Aon for over 13 years in a series of senior operationally focussed leadership roles including an extended period in India overseeing the establishment of the Aon operations in the country.
 Nick also serves as the Chair of the Technical Group of the London Market Group’s Data Council.

 Steve McGill, CEO and founder of McGill and Partners, said: “As we continue to pursue exceptional talent, we are delighted to welcome Nick as Group Chief Operating Officer of McGill and Partners.
 Nick brings extensive experience to an already strong and talented team, and we look forward to Nick joining the firm later this month.”